 If you have a website, hopefully you’ve made it easy for your potential customers to get in touch with you.
 Sure, you most likely have a form on a “Contact Us” page they can fill out, but how quickly do you follow up with that?

-A widely cited study by the Harvard Business Review research team tested the response time of 2,241 B2B sales teams after a prospect completed a lead capture form.
+A widely cited study by the Harvard business process improvement Review research team tested the response time of 2,241 B2B sales teams after a prospect completed a lead capture form.
 The most surprising statistic from the study was that the average time it took a sales team to respond to a B2B lead was 42 hours.

 You should make it easy for prospects or customers to reach out to you when and where they want.
 In another study by LeadResponseManagement.org, you are 100x more likely to connect and 21x more likely to qualify someone if you follow up within five minutes of their outreach, rather than waiting an hour to follow up.